JakeWharton/jakewharton.com/_posts/2019-04-11-r8-optimization-method-outlining.md

 0012: return-object v1
 ```

-R8 has created the helper method which we were considering adding ourselves.
+R8 has created the helper method which we were considering adding ourselves!

 I specifically chose to use two types in the example which together have 10 properties resulting in 20 `StringBuilder` usages.
 This is the lower bound of duplicate sequences that R8 will consider outlining.
 The duplicated bytecode must also be between 3 and 99 bytes.